opensupporter/osdi-docs/questions.md

 Cache-Control: max-age=0, private, must-revalidate

 {
-    "notice": "This questions was successfully deleted."
+    "notice": "This question was successfully deleted."
 }
 ```